 We have set ourselves goals to improve equality, diversity and inclusion:

-1. We will ensure equality and diversity is driven by the Leadership of BWSW – that is the Board of Directors and senior staff.
+1. We will ensure equality and diversity and inclusion is driven by the Leadership of BWSW – that is the Board of Directors and senior staff.

-- We will appoint an Equality and Diversity Board Champion to make sure Equality, Diversity and Inclusion is at the heart of everything we do
+- We will appoint an Equality, Diversity & Inclusion (EDI) Board Champion to make sure EDI is at the heart of everything we do

 - We will publish our successes and commitments to achieving equality in water skiing and wakeboarding